Clinton News: Donald Trump Continues To Slam Hillary Clinton In Wake Of James Comey Investigation

 “There were contacts.
 We continue do to this and have been doing this work during the election campaign.”

-Donald Trump has said, on Twitter, that any report suggesting that the Trump camp had contact with Russia is “made-up facts by sleazebag political operatives” reports BBC News.
+Donald Trump has said, on Twitter, that any report suggesting that the Trump camp had contact with Russia is “made-up facts by sleazebag political operatives” reported BBC News.
 He has also called the unverified report very unfair, and said in all caps on Twitter, he has nothing to do with Russia.

 Russia just said the unverified report paid for by political opponents is "A COMPLETE AND TOTAL FABRICATION, UTTER NONSENSE."
 Very unfair!